-A student's grade is sent back to UNC by the host institution on the Exchange Agreement form and then recorded on your UNC transcript.
-We recommend that students remind the instructor to submit the Exchange Form with the grade to the host Registrar's Office after the course is completed.
+A student's grade is sent back to UNC by the host institution on the Exchange Agreement form and then recorded on the UNC transcript as non-residency transfer work.
+Students should remind the instructor to submit the Exchange Form with the grade to the host Registrar's Office after the course is completed.